top of page

 Elucidating biomaterial associated inflammation & fibrosis

 The immune cell environment at the host-material interface is complex, involving a number of cell types, signalling pathways, and cell behaviour.
-Using animal models, patient samples, and in vitro cell culture, we are actively working to better understand this cell behaviour with gene expression, metabolomics, and multi-parameter flow cytometry
+Using animal models, patient samples, and in vitro cell culture, we are actively working to better understand this cell behaviour with transcriptomics, metabolomics, and multi-parameter flow cytometry

 Objective-oriented polyester material design